trepo/gedcomx-date-js/README.md

 * Finish and move _getDateFromDuration in Range
 * Finish informal duration parsing
 * Add getNthInstance() to Recurring
+* Add util function to multiply duration by a float
+* Add util function to add duration to single date
 * finish comment blocks on every function

 # Download